Skip to Content

 This floss is just 6 strand cotton floss that has a gradient of colors on a single strand.
 It can be fun to use it for embroidering letters or filling in an area with stitches such as a satin stitch.

-dmc light effects
+DMC light effects

 DMC Light Effects